 The Company has outstanding Warrants and convertible features (Embedded Derivatives) in its outstanding Senior and Junior Subordinated Promissory Notes.
-In addition, the Company has an outstanding convertible feature (Embedded Derivative) on its long-term convertible promissory notes with an accredited investor.
+In addition, the Company has outstanding Warrants and convertible features (Embedded Derivatives) on its short-term convertible promissory notes (May 2011 Notes) and an outstanding convertible feature (Embedded Derivative) on its long-term convertible promissory notes with accredited investors.
 The Warrants and Embedded Derivatives are recorded at their relative fair values at issuance and will continue to be recorded at fair value each subsequent balance sheet date.
 Any change in value between reporting periods will be recorded at each reporting date.
+During the three months ended July 31, 2011, the Company reclassified some of its warrants from liabilities to equity resulting from the fact that the convertible promissory notes now, have a fixed conversion price.
+In addition, these warrants can only be settled through the issuance of shares and are not subject to anti-dilution provisions.
+In the three months ended July 31, 2011, the Company reclassified approximately 498,000 warrants, valued at approximately \$58,000, from liabilities to equity.

-Both derivatives will continue to be reported until such time as they are exercised, expire, or mature at which time these derivatives will be adjusted to fair value and reclassified from liabilities to equity.
+The convertible features (Embedded Derivatives) and warrants, with anti-dilution provisions and variable settlement options, will continue to be reported as liabilities until such time as they are exercised, expire, or mature at which time these derivatives will be adjusted to fair value and reclassified from liabilities to equity.